How to Get Back into Fitness After A Long Break

-Most Americans struggle with sticking to a committed workout regimen, and the COVID-19 pandemic only made this bad habit worse.
+Most Americans struggle with sticking to a committed workout regimen, and the COVID-19 pandemic only made matters worse.
 In fact, according to Time Magazine, only around 25% of Americans today are getting the federally recommended amount of exercise in each week.
 Even after just a few weeks’ break, we can see losses in cardio and strength.
 If you’ve fallen out of your exercise routine, don’t despair!
-If you establish a regular workout regimen and build in intensity and duration over the course of a few months, you’ll start to see results—and more importantly, you’ll feel healthier and stronger.
+If you can establish a regular workout regimen and build in intensity and duration over the course of a few months, you’ll start to see results—and more importantly, you’ll feel healthier and stronger.
+Before you begin any new exercise program, be sure to consult with your doctor or health care provider and follow their individualized recommendations, which may include working with a fitness professional.

 Related: 14 Ways to Move More Throughout The Day